-- 1. Add/Edit Screen: IWAS will prevent edits to enrollment or per-pupil calculations on the Add/Edit screen that appears prior to final SBER submission.
+- 1. Wizard: Single-site districts will see an expanded "Wizard" that assists them in identifying exclusions, allocating costs, and determining the source of funds when source codes are present in expenditure accounts. - 2.
+Expenditure Upload: Users will be able to delete uploaded files, when needed.
+ISBE will automatically remove accounts with \$0 in the ledger total. - 3.
+Add/Edit Screen: IWAS will prevent edits to enrollment or per-pupil calculations on the Add/Edit screen that appears prior to final SBER submission.
 Enrollment edits may be made on the Methods screen.
-Other edits must be made through allocation decisions on the Allocate screen. - 2.
+Other edits must be made through allocation decisions on the Allocate screen. - 4.
 SBER Submission: Upon submission of SBER, IWAS will analyze expenditure data to determine whether ISBE can complete SLFS on behalf of the district.
 The Submit screen will inform users of ISBE's decision.
-(See pages 22-23 for criteria.)
+(See page 22 for criteria.) - 5.
+Users will be able to view and export draft SLFS calculations after ISBE review.